Pro & Con Quotes: Is Cell Phone Radiation Safe?

 General Reference (not clearly pro or con)

-Jeffrey Shuren, MD, JD, Director of the FDA’s Center for Devices and Radiological Health, stated the following in a Nov.
-1, 2018 press release, “Statement from Jeffrey Shuren, MD, JD, Director of the FDA’s Center for Devices and Radiological Health on the National Toxicology Program’s Report on Radiofrequency Energy Exposure,” available at fda.gov:
+Jeffrey Shuren, MD, JD, Director of the FDA’s Center for Devices and Radiological Health, in a Feb.
+2, 2018 press release, “Statement From Jeffrey Shuren, M.D., J.D., Director of the FDA’s Center for Devices and Radiological Health on the Recent National Toxicology Program Draft Report on Radiofrequency Energy Exposure,” available at fda.gov, stated:

 Larry Junck, MD, Professor of Neurology at the University of Michigan Medical School, stated the following in his May 22, 2016 article “Should Cellphones Have Warning Labels?,” available at wsj.com: